tdobson/recipe-book/recipes/beetroot-risotto.md

 - It will stain your hand, but it will not be for long.
 - The recipe describes it as "marvelous" and "delicious".

-## Storage
-Not specified in the transcript.

-## Nutritional Information
-Not provided in the transcript.